mjbsp/tbslab/content/authors/cassarioabby/_index.md

 - Researchers
 ---

-I am a second year PhD Student in the Department of Psychology at Michigan State University and a member of the Belief Systems Lab.
+I am a third year PhD Student in the Department of Psychology at Michigan State University and a member of the Belief Systems Lab.
 My research and teaching interests lie in social and political psychology and research methods.

 Specifically, I have substantive interests in ideology, ideological development, attitude moralization, and how these processes can help us understand political polarization.
 My methodological interests concern, among other things, survey research and observational causal inference.
 I also enjoy R programming, tech-y things, and craft beer!
 I was also a division one swimmer in a previous life, and still enjoy swimming and weightlifting in my free time.